timqian/acl-matrix/README.md

 ## Pros and Cons

 ### Pros
-[node_acl](https://www.npmjs.com/package/acl) is good, but will need a database to store the acls and relatively hard to mantain and update.
+[node_acl](https://www.npmjs.com/package/acl) is good, but it acquires database to store the acls.
+And it is relatively hard to mantain and update acl using `node_acl`.

-acl-matrix has the benefits:
+Benefits of using `acl-matrix`:
 1. Three dimensional matrix is the simplest way to store acl;
 1. Simple to config and simple for future change;
-1. The acl matrix can be easily shared between frontend and backend;
+1. No dependency, acl matrix can be easily shared between frontend and backend;
 1. Performance: no database needed, checking permissions is justing reading elemet in array

 ### Cons